This month, we are starting a new feature called "Then and Now," spotlighting the

 organizing taking advantage of a cheap and effective way to spread their message.

-"Email is unique in that it allows campaigns to talk directly to people," McLaughlin
+"Email is unique in that it allows campaigns to talk directly to people," McLaughlin said.

-they achieve those goals."
+achieve those goals."

 McLaughlin worked with then-graduate students Bailey Thompson and Amber Krause to

 collect and analyze one year's worth of campaign emails from Democratic and Republican